alextcowan/sgw-poc-terraform/README.md

   return 'DIRECT';
 }
 ```
-#### **D. Initialize and Apply**
+#### **D. Initialize and apply**
-Initialize Terraform to download the necessary plugins (it will use the local provider you just built) and then apply the configuration to create the resources.
+Initialize terraform to download the necessary plugins (it will use the local provider you just built) and then apply the configuration to create the resources.

 ```bash
 terraform init